Written By Rick de Groot

 If you need to concatenate date type with a text type values, you can convert the date to text using the Text.From or Date.ToText function.
 For example, if you have a column for “Date” and a column for “Event”, you can use the following formula to concatenate them into a single string:

-Alternatively, if you’re interested in returning a specific text format for the date, you can also use the Date.ToText function.
+Alternatively, if you’re interested in returning a specific text format for the date, you can also use the Date.ToText function in combination with a custom formatting string.

 & " on: "